vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/13-events-commands-queues.md

 <!--
 If we’re feeling particularly nostalgic, FastEndpoints allows for that familiar Mediator-like handler pattern as well.

-This allows for what is a very simple starting point to organically grow into a solution that more reminiscent of a typical Mediator-based solution; or, perhaps we just want to extract some common logic without necessarily wrapping it a service.
+This allows for what is a very simple starting point to organically grow into a solution that's more reminiscent of a typical MediatR-based solution; or, perhaps we just want to extract some common logic without necessarily wrapping it a service.

 FastEndpoint’s commands and events reflect the familiar MediatR request / response pattern, as well as their notifications pattern.